luisiacc/the-matrix.nvim/README.md

 #### enable Lualine

-To enable `gruvbox-baby` theme for `Lualine`, simply specify it in your lualine settings:
+To enable `thematrix` theme for `Lualine`, simply specify it in your lualine settings:

 ```
 require('lualine').setup {
     options = {
         -- ... your lualine config,
-        theme = "gruvbox-baby",
+        theme = "thematrix",
         -- ... your lualine config,
     }
 }